ndg63276/givenergy-manager/README.md

 ]
 ```
 This might correspond to 4 hours of cheap electricity from 01:30 to 05:30, so keep the battery level above 10% for that time (probably while charging the battery)
 Between 9am and 6pm keep the battery level high, but if it gets above 85%, turn on the Tapo plug to avoid exporting if possible.
-* tapo_enable_if_battery_full - set True or False to enable/disable the Tapo switching.
-True requires the Tapo library from https://github.com/fishbigger/TapoP100 to be installed
+(There is a 5% buffer, so will actually only turn on at 90%)
 * tapo_ip - local IP address of the Tapo plug
 * tapo_username - your Tapo username
 * tapo_password - your Tapo password